Giovanni Niccolò Muscat: Second reinstatement and final removal

 In the meantime, in July 1793, Muscat wrote the pope a Memorandum with the intention of restoring him to his former offices.
 He avowed his faithfulness to the pope and his resolution to defend the jurisdictional rights of the Catholic Church in Malta.
 ‘Every interference in the matters of the Church,’ he declared, ‘now seem absolutely dangerous because I see that they bring me between the Devil and the deep sea.’

 The ruse seemed to have worked.
 For in September 1793, the Grand Master reinstated Muscat to all his former offices.
 To the great consternation of the inquisitor, the pope had actually given his blessing for such a restoration of Muscat's fortunes.
 The pope, however, had approved ‘on the condition that Muscat does not meddle with ecclesiastical affairs’.

 The official reinstatement was carried out with great pomp and ceremony.
-Muscat himself declared that his enemies – all except ‘la briga papalina’ (the papist gang), meaning the Inquisition - were now no more.
+Muscat himself declared that his enemies – all except ‘la briga papalina’ (the papist gang), meaning the Inquisition – were now no more.

 Nonetheless, Inquisitor Carpegna was enemy more than Muscat thought.
-Just one month after the ostentatious reinstatement, he succeeded, around October 1793, in removing Muscat.
-This time for good.
+In around October 1793, just one month after the ostentatious reinstatement, he succeeded in removing Muscat for good.
 Despite being mercifully forestalled the humiliation of being deposed once more, Muscat was forced to retire against a pension.

 Triumph with Napoleon

-This time the inquisitor made sure that neither Grand Master Emmanuel de Rohan-Polduc nor his successor, Ferdinand von Hompesch zu Bolheim, would change their mind.
+This time the inquisitor made sure that neither de Rohan nor his successor as Grand Master, Ferdinand von Hompesch zu Bolheim, would change their mind.
 In the meantime, Muscat was simply waiting in the wings to reclaim his honour.

-A good moment came when, five years later, in July 1798, Napoleon Bonaparte brought to an end the 268-year era of the Knights Hospitallers in Malta, together with that of the local Inquisition.
-Muscat was actually part of the delegation aboard Napoleon Bonaparte’s ship, l’Orient, to negotiate the Knights Hospitallers’ capitulation.
+Five years later, in June 1798, the 268-year-long period of Hospitaller rule came to an end with the French invasion of Malta.
+Muscat was part of the delegation which negotiated the Hospitallers' capitulation to Napoleon on the ship Orient.

-During the next two months, during the French tenure of Malta, Muscat was appointed President of the Civil Courts.
-However, when the revolt against the Napoleonic forces began, in September 1798, he was forced to barricade himself within the walls of Valletta together with the French government.
+During the next two months, during the French occupation of Malta, Muscat was appointed President of the Civil Courts.
+The French reformed Malta's government and abolished the Inquisition at this point.
+However, when a revolt against the Napoleonic forces began in September 1798, Muscat was forced to barricade himself within the walls of Valletta together with the French authorities.